ahmedmmkms/b2b-marketplace/backend/src/main/java/com/p4/backend/pagination/README.md

 Traditional offset-based pagination has performance issues with large datasets because the database has to count rows up to the offset position.
 Keyset (cursor-based) pagination provides better performance by using a unique key or set of keys to determine the starting point for the next/previous page.

-ULIDs (Universally Unique Lexicographically Sortable Identifiers) are ideal for cursor-based pagination because:
+ULIDs (Universally Unique Lexically Sortable Identifiers) are ideal for cursor-based pagination because:
 - They are 26-character identifiers that are unique
 - They are lexicographically sortable (time-based ordering)
 - They are URL-safe